What is a principle?

 Principles are foundational.
 They are what tell us the right thing to do when we are researching curriculum, troubleshooting a difficulty, or choosing between extracurriculars.

 Whatever measures and standards you use to make those decisions – and you must make those decisions – those are your principles.

 Principles are practical.
 The practical things we do each day are done because we made the choices to do them.
 Our principles are the why behind the everyday practical.
 If we aren’t happy with our practical application, chances are it is actually the foundational principles that informed the practical choices which is off and needs adjusting.

 We don’t need to sort through and try approach after approach after approach to see what fits.
 We need to take a step back and think about our assumptions, our values, our principles.
 Those will shed light on the options and narrow down the field considerably.
 They don’t give a One Right Way.
 Principles are foundational, but there are many applications of them.
 However, they do eliminate a lot of the noise out there in social groups, in social media, in catalogues, in bookstores.

-Last week Brandy and I recorded a conversation about three important education principles and how they affect our daily homeschool decisions.
+Awhile back Brandy and I recorded a conversation about three important education principles and how they affect our daily homeschool decisions.

 We think you’ll love it and find it helpful in your own homeschool nitty-gritty days:

 Subscribe and get the full text of every article by email the day it's published. 💜